How to Plan Kids Activities everyday at home. In this post, I share with you how I have been planning activities for my preschool children for years.

 I also have a few craft and activity books at home in my library that I like to choose ideas from.
 I snap a picture of these ideas and make idea boards from time to time.
 I upload these pictures to my Pinterest boards too.

 I have co-authored a Kids Activities book with a few other mom bloggers.
 There are over 150+ activities, crafts and parenting tips in it.
-It is available in both ebook as well as Paperback version.
-We often use it for our activities.
-(Please note the link below is an affiliate link.
-I make a small commission, with no extra cost to you, if you buy the book.
-Thank you for supporting this blog.)
+It is available in ebook version in my store.

 Step 2: Make a list of Supplies that you will need: